 Tenerife has a Mediterranean-subtropical climate, with 320 days of sun a year!
 It’s known as the “Island of Eternal Spring,” with warm temperatures year-round.
-In the summer, temperatures are between 24ºC and 33ºC, and in the winter, 18ºC and 21ºC.
+This means you can enjoy outdoor activities like hiking, beach days, or exploring quaint villages any time you want.

-I was so excited when I heard another Calima was coming, only this time it brought vicious winds and sand for over a week.
+I was so excited when I heard another Calima was coming, only this time, it brought vicious winds and sand for over a week.
 It made Tenerife look grey and apocalyptic!
 But Calima’s aren’t that common, so you’ll mostly enjoy non-stop sunshine.

 Same time zone as mainland Europe

 Many digital nomads in Europe choose to live in Tenerife because it has Greenwich Mean Time (GMT), the same as the UK and Portugal.
 If you’re looking for somewhere to escape the cold European winters but need to stay within the same time zone, Tenerife is a great choice.

 Tenerife is becoming a hotspot for digital nomads.
 The community here is welcoming and diverse, offering an excellent network for both professional and social connections.

 Whether through co-working spaces or casual meetups, there are plenty of opportunities to connect with like-minded individuals.

 From the sandy beaches to the lunar-like terrain of Mount Teide National Park, Tenerife’s natural beauty is stunning.